Is Anxiety Affecting Job Interview Success?

 Plenty of Preparation

 The more prepared you are, the easier the interview will be.
 Make sure you have adequate knowledge of the company and the role you are being interviewed for.
 Take time to practice the answers to common questions you may be asked.
 It is also worth asking someone to do a mock interview with you.
 This can also include the practical side of the interview, including eye contact and body language.
+You are less likely to display interview anxiety symptoms if you are prepared for the interview and are equipped with plenty of knowledge.

 Avoid Stimulants